artefactual/atom-docs/user-manual/administer/settings.rst

-In an OAI-PMH request, if a cached version of the EAD 2002 XML is available, AtoM will serve it in response to ``oai_ead`` requests - if there is **not** a cached version, then AtoM will return a "Metadata format unavailable" reponse.
+In an OAI-PMH request, if a cached version of the EAD 2002 XML is available, AtoM will serve it in response to ``oai_ead`` requests - if there is **not** a cached version, then AtoM will return a "Metadata format unavailable" response.
 In contrast, if no cached DC XML exists, the OAI Repository module will generate DC XML on the fly to respond to the request.
 For further information,
 see: :ref:`oai-pmh`.